Frequently Asked Questions

 We were the first Centre to launch in the country, leading a growing network of regional centres being established to form a national network of Cyber Resilience Centres and BRIM.

-Cyber Essentials is an independently verified self-assessment certification which gives your business the protection against the most common cyber attacks.
+Cyber Essentials is an independently verified self-assessment certification that gives your business the protection against the most common cyber attacks.

 Who are the Founding Partners?